MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Connect-PSSession.md

 until it is completed.

-The administrator starts by creating a sessions on a remote computer and running a script in the session.The first command uses the `New-PSSession` cmdlet to create the ITTask session on the Server01 remote computer.
-The command uses the **ConfigurationName** parameter to specify the ITTasks session configuration.
+The administrator starts by creating a sessions on a remote computer and running a script in the session.The first command uses the `New-PSSession` cmdlet to create the `ITTask` session on the Server01 remote computer.
+The command uses the **ConfigurationName** parameter to specify the `ITTasks` session configuration.
 The command saves the sessions in the `$s` variable.

 The second command `Invoke-Command` cmdlet to start a background job in the session in the `$s` variable.
 It uses the **FilePath** parameter to run the script in the background job.

 The third command uses the `Disconnect-PSSession` cmdlet to disconnect from the session in the `$s` variable.
-The command uses the **OutputBufferingMode** parameter with a value of Drop to prevent the script from being blocked by having to deliver output to the session.
+The command uses the **OutputBufferingMode** parameter with a value of `Drop` to prevent the script from being blocked by having to deliver output to the session.
 It uses the **IdleTimeoutSec** parameter to extend the session time-out to 15 hours.
 When the command is completed, the administrator locks her computer and goes home for the evening.

 Later that evening, the administrator starts her home computer, logs on to the corporate network, and starts PowerShell.
 The fourth command uses the `Get-PSSession` cmdlet to get the sessions on the Server01 computer.
-The command finds the ITTask session.The fifth command uses the `Connect-PSSession` cmdlet to connect to the ITTask session.
+The command finds the `ITTask` session.
+The fifth command uses the `Connect-PSSession` cmdlet to connect to the `ITTask` session.
 The command saves the session in the `$s` variable.

 The sixth command uses the `Invoke-Command` cmdlet to run a `Get-Job` command in the session in the